Condensed Matter Physics - Theoretical

 567 Wilson Rd., Room 4244

 dykmanm at msu.edu

-[the information on this site has not been updated since 2019]
+[the information on the current site has not been updated since 2019]

 My research interests include fluctuation phenomena far from thermal equilibrium, transport in correlated electron systems, nonlinear vibrations, nonlinear optics of solids, and quantum information.